cmorss/burst-core/README.md

 ###What does it do?

 The Burst-Core brings time-line animation control to JavaScript.
-Based on the classic structure: **Time-line > Track > Key-frame**, Burst-Core is suitable for complex, multi-layered, non-linear animations.
+Based on the classic structure: **Time-line > Object > Track > Key-frame**, Burst-Core is suitable for complex, multi-layered, non-linear animations.
 Burst-Core also supports method-chaining and call-back architecture to support rich, interactive use cases.

 ###What can it control?